 Dr. Palahicky, please tell us a little bit about yourself.

 I am currently serving as Associate Director of the Centre for Teaching and Educational Technologies (CTET) at Royal Roads University (RRU).
 I provide leadership for instructional design, faculty development, and CTET Studio.
 I have more than 15 years of experience in the field of educational technologies, instructional design, and online teaching.
 I worked as an instructional designer at the University of Manitoba and was a provincial consultant for web-based courses for Manitoba Education and Advanced Learning.
-I also teach in the School of Education and Technology at RRU and supervises graduate students’ research.
+I also teach in the School of Education and Technology at RRU and supervise graduate students’ research.
 I am also one of the working group organizers of RRU’s SoTL Community of Practice (CoP).

 Please describe your design and the inspiration for it.